smeghen/mathstables/README.md

 ![HTML Validator Results](assets/images/HTMLValidator.png "HTML Validator Results")

-As this is helping to validate that numbers are only entered by the user and it triggers the number keypad on small screens, both of which aid in a better user experience.
-So based on these reasons I choose to ignore the error.
+As this is helping to validate that numbers are only entered by the user and it triggers the number keypad on small screens, both of which aid in a better user experience, I choose to ignore the error.

 W3 CSS Validation was used to check the CSS used for the site: